Cushendall

-Cushendall, formerly known as Newtownglens, is a coastal village and townland (of 153 acres) in County Antrim, Northern Ireland.
+Cushendall is a coastal village and townland (of 153 acres) in County Antrim, Northern Ireland.
 It is located in the historic barony of Glenarm Lower and the civil parish of Layd, and is part of Causeway Coast and Glens district.

-Located on the A2 coast road between Glenariff and Cushendun, Cushendall is in the Antrim Coast and Glens an Area of Outstanding Natural Beauty.
+Located on the A2 coast road between Glenariff and Cushendun, Cushendall is in the Antrim Coast and Glens, an Area of Outstanding Natural Beauty.
 It lies in the shadow of the table topped Lurigethan Mountain and at the meeting point of three of the Glens of Antrim: Glenaan, Glenballyemon and Glencorp.
 This part of the Northern Irish coastline is separated from Scotland by the North Channel, with the Mull of Kintyre about 16 miles away.
 In the 2021 census, Cushendall had a population of 1,180 people.

-Much of the historic character of the 19th century settlement on the north bank of the River Dall remains, including the mostly-intact Irish Georgian buildings of the town's four original streets.
+Much of the historic character of the 19th-century settlement on the north bank of the River Dall remains, including the mostly-intact Irish Georgian buildings of the town's four original streets.
 In 1973, it was the second village in Northern Ireland to be designated as a Conservation Area.
 Since 1990, Cushendall has hosted the Heart Of The Glens festival every August.
 Thomas D'Arcy McGee, a father of Canadian Confederation, spent his childhood in Cushendall when his father, who worked for the Coast Guard Service, was posted there.

 History

 Cushendall Beach as seen from the Salmon Rocks, with Lurigethan in the background.

+In the 17th century, Cushendall was called Newtownglens.

+The Troubles

-During The Troubles in Northern Ireland from 1920 to 1922, a shooting occurred in Cushendall.
+During The Troubles in Northern Ireland from 1970 to 1998, a shooting occurred in Cushendall.
 Several lorries of Ulster Special Constabulary (USC) personnel, accompanied by British Army soldiers, drove into Cushendall on the night of 23 June 1922 to enforce the nightly curfew.
 The USC proceeded to open fire on a crowd of onlookers, killing three Catholic men: James McAllister, John Gore and John Hill.
 After the incident, the USC claimed they were ambushed by the Irish Republican Army and returned fire, but a British government inquiry, which was declassified almost a century later, concluded that the constabulary's version of events was false.

-There were further violent incidents during the Troubles of the late 20th century.
+There were further violent incidents during the Troubles of the late 20th century: